mharen/mharen.github.io/_posts/2009/2009-07-30-charlottes-birth-story-and-why-we-chose.md

 title: Charlotte's Birth Story, and Why We Chose Homebirth (Written by Sarah)
 ---

+_By Sarah_

 We were planning on a homebirth since before I was even pregnant with Charlotte, though this wasn't information we went around advertising.
-It was a very informed choice made after doing lots of research (not surprising, since Michael is very statistics-oriented), but it was also a personal choice and arguing with people who said things like "but what about all those babies who DIED because they were born at home???"* wasn't my idea of a good time, and I needed to be surrounded by positive influences during my pregnancy.
+It was a very informed choice made after doing lots of research (not surprising, since Michael is very statistics-oriented), but it was also a personal choice and arguing with people who said things like "but what about all those babies who DIED because they were born at home???"[^1] wasn't my idea of a good time, and I needed to be surrounded by positive influences during my pregnancy.
 If you are interested in learning more about homebirth, just ask!
 I'd be happy to share my experience and my research with you.
 In the meantime, I'll share the [link that convinced Michael to give homebirthing a shot](http://gentlebirth.org/format/myths.html), a link to the [documentary that changed my life](http://www.thebusinessofbeingborn.com/), and my story...

 Stats: